JR Pass: Find out whether it will prove a money-saving deal

 What length of Pass should you go for?

 So why not book a JR Pass valid for the whole length of your stay?
 Simply because it would not be such a good deal.
-It is indeed wiser to plan to take the most costly trips covered by the Pass at the beginning, in the middle or at the end of your stay, according to your preference.
+It is indeed wiser to plan the costliest trips covered by the Pass over a specific period at the beginning, in the middle or at the end of your stay, according to your preference.
 It will not only allow you to save money on transport but also to set apart a few days for quiet visits inside the cities.

-Transport will typically take up a large proportion of your travel budget, even larger than accommodation if you’re out to enjoy the amazing diversity of landscapes of the Japanese archipelago.
+Transportation will typically take up a large proportion of your travel budget, even larger than accommodation if you are out to enjoy the amazing diversity of landscapes of the Japanese archipelago.
 The money saved on transport through a smart use of the JR Pass may therefore allow you to consider a longer stay, more extensive sight-seeing and visiting, more purchases, or it may quite simply help you stay within your budget.

-Although you may hear the contrary, the cost-effectiveness of the JR Pass does not depend on the number of people travelling together or the length of their stay: five people touring Japan together for 3 weeks may work out an itinerary which will be less costly without a JR Pass.
+Although you may hear the contrary, the cost-effectiveness of the JR Pass does not depend on the number of people travelling together or the length of their stay.
 The most reliable way of working this out, in our opinion, is as explained above, if you wish to enjoy the simplicity of use and variety of options offered by National Company Japan Rail.

 Travelling on a JR Pass does not exclude the use of other passes/cards!